 • Follow a special diet.

-Name of the product or dish Allowed Forbidden
+Name of product or dish Allowed Forbidden

-Eggs Steamed protein omelet.
+Eggs Steamed egg white omelette.
 Fried eggs, yolk.

 Dairy products Milk, kefir, sour cream, low-fat cottage cheese.
 Fermented milk products with high fat content (from 2.5%), cream.